algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Technical.md

 ````

 Now, you'll need to add its GPG key into our keychains directory.

 ````
 curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo tee /usr/share/keyrings/coral-edgetpu-archive-keyring.gpg >/dev/null
 ````

-Perform an update of the package list by using the command below.
+Perform an update of the packages list by using the command below.

 ````
 sudo apt update
 ````

 <br>

-**b) Installing Tensorflow Lite to your Raspberry Pi**
+**b) Installing Tensorflow Lite on your Raspberry Pi**

 This will install the latest TensorFlow Lite runtime from Google’s package repository.

 ````
 sudo apt install python3-tflite-runtime
 ````